Don’t let a stigma stop your growth.

 Seated Forward Fold

-Seated Forward Fold is perfect for the low back, hamstrings, and hips.
+Seated Forward Fold is perfect for the low back and other back muscles, hamstrings, and hips.
 It can calm the mind and the body while giving you a great stretch and improving flexibility.

 How to: Start in a seated position with your legs out in front.
 Slowly bend your body over and reach for your toes.
 It is okay if you don’t reach so only go with your limit.
 Hold for around 15-20 seconds and slowly release.

-While yoga is seen as an interesting pairing for bodybuilders, the benefits can be more than rewarding for seeing those big gains in the gym and supporting a healthy lifestyle out of it.
-By improving flexibility and mobility, increasing circulation, and aiding in muscle growth, yoga should be incorporated to your workout routine.
-Whether you go big and join a studio or integrate these stretches into your recovery cycle, you will see growth and be happy with the results that yoga provides.
+While yoga is seen as an interesting pairing for bodybuilders, the benefits of yoga poses can be more than rewarding for seeing those big gains in the gym and supporting a healthy lifestyle out of it.
+By improving flexibility and mobility, increasing circulation, and aiding in muscle strength and growth, yoga should be incorporated to your workout routine.
+Whether you go big and join a studio or integrate these stretches into your recovery cycle, you will see growth and be happy with the results that yoga poses provide.

 *Images courtesy of Envato